-There is no real treatment for baby measles, but use these tips to keep the fever under control:
+There’s no real treatment for baby measles, but use these tips to keep your child’s fever under control:

-- Undress baby and keep only his vest and nappy on.
+- Undress your baby and keep only his vest and nappy on.

-- Cool the room by opening all the windows and switching on a fan.
-Don’t put your little one in a draught though.
+- Cool the room by opening all the windows and switch a fan on.
+Don’t put your little one in a draft though.

 - Wrap cool wet linen cloths around your baby’s legs and arms, changing them every couple of minutes.

-- Place a face flannel with ice blocks on the nape of baby’s neck or forehead.
+- Place a face flannel with ice blocks on the nape of your baby’s neck or forehead.

-- Bath baby in tepid water – not cold.
+- Bath your baby in tepid water – not cold.